thealphadollar/GDrive_Sync/main/docs/readme.txt

 * -config :

 Gives option to edit the configuration file on which automatic upload and download works.
-- Up_Directory: The directory where the files that are to be uploaded are given.
+- Up_Directory: The directory where the files that are to be uploaded are given, relative to home directory.
+    (e.g. for "~/Documents/to_GDrive", input "Documents/to_GDrive")
-    (Default is "local" directory in the same folder)
+    (Default is "to_GDrive" directory in your Documents folder)
-- Down_Directory: The directory where the files are downloaded.
+- Down_Directory: The directory where the files are downloaded, relative to home directory.
+    (e.g. for "~/Documents/from_GDrive", input "Documents/from_GDrive")
-    (Default is "remote" directory in the same folder)
+    (Default is "from_GDrive" directory in you Documents folder)
 - Remove_Post_Upload: [Y/N] 'Y' removes the local file post upload.
-'N' moves the file to remote folder post upload.
+'N' moves the file to GDrive download folder post upload.
     (Default is 'N')
 - Down_All: [Y/N] 'Y' downloads all files in your drive to local.
     (Default is 'N')